 The principle behind the law of rhythm is a huge contributor to my inner strength.
 It allows me to have an unwavering positive outlook because I know deep down that if I’m experiencing a low, there always has to be a high coming next.
 I use all the energy I can to make myself focus on that, instead of the problem, and that gives me the strength to get through anything in life.

 When things go wrong, it’s no longer the end of the world for me.
-It’s a blip.
 It’s only temporary.

 It will pass, as negative circumstances have done before and will continue to do in the future.

 The law of rhythm applies to our energy as well – it’s not linear.
 There are times where it’s high, there are other times where it is low.

 I just took a week off from work for no other reason except that I felt myself starting to feel drained and needed some time to just be.

 To live life to my own, natural rhythm.